Pearls from artists* # 488

 *an ongoing series of quotations – mostly from artists, to artists – that offers wisdom, inspiration, and advice for the sometimes lonely road we are on.

 To be astonished is to be caught unawares by the revelation of realities denied or repressed in the everyday.
 Astonishment has an intellectual as well as an emotional component – in it, the brain and the heart come together.
 Far from distracting us from the strange and the uncanny in life, the astonishment evoked by great artistic works puts them square in our sights.
 The work demands that we feel and think the mystery of our passage through this body, on this earth, in this universe.
 We realize afterward that the world is not what we thought it was: something hidden, impossible to communicate though clearly expressed in the work has risen into the light of awareness, and the share of the Real to which we are privy is proportionately expanded.

 JF Martel in Reclaiming Art in the Age of Artifice: A Treatise, Critique, and Call to Action

 Comments are welcome!

 Posted on January 5, 2022, in Art in general, Inspiration, New York, NY, Pearls from Artists, Quotes and tagged "Reclaiming Art in the Age of Artifice: A Treatise Critique and Call to Action", afterward, artistic, astonished, astonishment, awareness, caught, clearly, communicate, component, demands, denied, distracting, emotional, everyday, evoked, expressed, Harbor, hidden, impossible, intellectual, JF Martel, mystery, New York, passage, proportionately, realities, realize, repressed, revelation, sights, something, square, strange, thought, together, unawares, uncanny, universe.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 488.